 Our Projects in Progress - The Packard Proving Grounds

 The major project of the Foundation at this time is The Packard Proving Grounds Historic Site.
 We have successfully completed our five-year agreement to establish the site with a gift of seven acres of property from Ford Motor Land Development Company that contains the architecturally important, Albert Kahn designed Lodge buildings, Garages, Timing stand, Lindbergh hangar, elevated water storage tank, portion of the test track, and Grand Entrance gates.
-We are now making arrangements with Ford Land to acquire the additional seven acres that are needed to complete the site.
-We are now faced with the expense of hooking up all new utilities and to prepare the site for its future use as a conference/event center adjacent to the proposed theme museums.
-Our success will depend on participation by all who are interested in historic preservation (not just Packard owners) and will insure that this last remaining historic treasure, from the golden era of American automobile production, is saved.
+We have made arrangements with Ford Land to acquire the additional seven acres that we needed to complete the site.
+We have completed hooking up all new utilities and are preparing the site for its future use as a conference/event center adjacent to the proposed theme museums.
+Our success will depend on participation by all who are interested in historic preservation (not just Packard owners) and will insure that this last remaining historic treasure, from the golden era of American automobile production, is saved for a useful purpose.
 Current proposals for a master plan for the property include an "Arsenal of Democracy" museum dedicated to the contributions of all automobile companies during wartime, a museum of automotive testing covering all makes and companies, and facilities for catered events such as business meetings, weddings, and car-related shows and meets.
 Please consider a substantial multi-year pledge at this time to help with the restoration and endowment requirements that we need to meet to realize the master plan for the site.
 We will look back and be proud that we participated in the saving of this last remaining original property from the golden era of American automobile production.
 Click on one of the thumbnails (Blue Border) below (left) to see pages from a 1935 brochure about the Proving Grounds, (middle) an aerial view of the property, (right) our Holiday lights, or (second line below on left) to see a nice view of the entrance gates in a Packard ad from 1932.
 The other photos show a portion of the properties that your donations will help save:

 Click Links above or below.